LOG1CRS/LOG1CRS/README.md

   </em>
 </p>

-<p>I like the F1 🏁, my favorite team is RedBull, I love playing videogames like Valorant and Destiny. 🕹 Ah! and that's me when i'm coding 👉🏻</p>
+<p>I like watching the F1 🏁, my favorite team is RedBull, I love playing videogames like Valorant and Destiny. 🕹 Ah! and that's me when i'm coding 👉🏻</p>

 <p> My favorite programming language is JavaScript and I love working with React and Node. :electron:</p>